centreon/centreon-collect/centreon-build/containers/README.md

 ## Introduction

 Centreon continuous integration system uses Docker to provide fast testing environments.
-Usually any image is provided with two tags :
+Usually any image is provided with one tag:
-**centos6** and **centos7**, according to the operating system flavor.
+**centos7**, according to the operating system flavor.

 Images are hosted on a private registry hosted at *registry.centreon.com*.